adambard/learnxinyminutes-docs/ocaml.html.markdown

 (* Expressions can be separated by a double semicolon symbol, ";;".
-   In many cases it's redundant, but in this tutorial we use it after every expression for easy pasting into the interpreter shell. *)
+   In many cases it's redundant, but in this tutorial we use it after every expression for easy pasting into the interpreter shell.
+   Unnecessary use of expression separators in source code files is often considered to be a bad style. *)

 (* Variable and function declarations use "let" keyword. *) let x = 10 ;;

+(* OCaml allows single quote characters in identifiers.
+   Single quote doesn't have a special meaning in this case, it's often used in cases when in other languages one would use names like "foo_tmp". *) let foo = 1 ;;
+let foo' = foo * 2 ;;

 (* Since OCaml compiler infers types automatically, you normally don't need to specify argument types explicitly.
 However, you can do it if you want or need to. *)